How Many Days Is 1200 Hours

 Avoid Multitasking

 While multitasking may seem like an efficient way to get more done, research has shown that it can actually decrease productivity and increase errors.
-When you try to do multiple things at once, your brain has to switch back and forth between tasks, which can lead to mental fatigue and reduced focus.
+Still, when you try to do multiple things at once, your brain has to switch back and forth between tasks, which can lead to mental fatigue and reduced focus.
 Instead, focus on one task at a time and give it your full attention.

 Eliminate Distractions